Organization: From Engagement to Impact

 Report on the Survey Results of Climate Policy Preferences

-Besides regularly reviewing the climate positions of our institute and association memberships, we also publish survey results of climate policy preferences in the organizations we are involved with.
+The Company regularly reviews the climate positions of the organizations it participates in.
+The Company publishes survey results of climate policy preferences in the organizations it is involved with.
 This questionnaire will be conducted on a biennial basis, and the updated results will be published on the corporate website.

 Introduction